 Can you please tell us a little bit about yourself and your career?

 I have been a dietitian for around 15 years now and my passion is fertility, pregnancy and women’s health.
 It’s what we call ‘early life nutrition’ and I’m particularly passionate about that because I have come to learn that what a woman eats in the lead up to pregnancy, during pregnancy and then what we feed our babies during the first couple of years of life—that period of time is often called the first 1,000 days—and that has a humungous impact upon the genetics of our babies, which goes on to impact their future health.
-The research is currently suggesting that the next generation are actually going to have shorter lifespans than we will because of the fact that women just aren’t eating healthily enough during this period of time now.
+The research is currently suggesting that the next generation is actually going to have shorter lifespans than we will because of the fact that women just aren’t eating healthily enough during this period of time now.
 It’s such an important period of life.
 My main focuses are fertility, pregnancy and then helping new mums.

 Part of what I’m interested in is helping women to become pregnant and we know that when women are overweight or obese, that has a humungous impact upon their ability to become pregnant.
 The research is very clear that losing weight helps to improve a woman’s fertility.
-We also know that losing weight before becoming pregnant helps to reduce risk of future childhood obesity.
+We also know that losing weight before becoming pregnant helps to reduce the risk of future childhood obesity.
 I think it’s a really important area.
 Why I chose to look at low-carbohydrate diets is because low-carbohydrate diets are well-known for fast weight loss, which is often advised against.
 But when you’re talking about fertility, often women need to lose weight quite quickly.
 So, I wanted to do a systematic review to find out how the fast weight loss of a low-carbohydrate diet impacts fertility.
 Is it a good thing or a bad thing for this clientele?
 Our research found that it seems to be a good thing, but I’m really interested to go on and to do more research because I have some theories around how low the carbohydrates should be and also how long we should be doing a low-carbohydrate diet for.
-I don’t think it should be for very long—I think it should be a very short burst of weight loss to help with fertility.
+I don’t think it should be for very long— I think it should be a very short burst of weight loss to help with fertility.

 As an estimation, how long do you think people should be on low-carbohydrate diets?